 At MG Legal, each solicitor takes a personal interest in each case and we have a dedicated department dealing with personal injury claims occurring in the workplace or in public.
 Our team is well versed in the ‘small-print’ within the Provision and Use of Work Equipment Regulations 1998 or the Health & Safety at Work Act 1974 for employees, as well as having extensive experience of dealing with all types of injury and settling claims successfully at all stages of the process.

 When you choose MG Legal, you have a team of specialist personal injury solicitors on your side, with a success rate excess of 99% for the no win no fee personal injury claims that we accept.
 Our amazing success rate is testament to the fact that when we take a claim on, your claim really does have the best chance of success at every step.
-We believe that our confidence in our own ability is demonstrated by the fact that every personal injury claim we accept is on the basis of a Conditional Fee Agreement, also known as a no win no fee agreement, which means that if we do not succeed for our client, we do not get paid for our work.
+We believe that our confidence in our own ability is demonstrated by the fact that every personal injury claim we accept is on the basis of a no win no fee agreement, which means that if we do not succeed for our client, we do not get paid for our work.